tienpdinh/CSCI4041/midterm-topics.md

    * This should be in your notebook (if you take note during class)
    * Cormen's page 44.
  * How to prove that an expression is in O(e), Θ(e), Ω(e).
-   * The mothod generally is to find a constant C and a bound for n.
+   * The method generally is to find a constant C and a bound for n.
  * What a divide and conquer algorithm is.
    * Errrm, divide and conquer, literally.
  * The parts of a divide and conquer algorithm: divide, conquer, combine.